 Courses at East Georgia State College are provided for the intellectual growth and development of students.
-To attain maximum success, students should begin by attending the first day of class and attend regularly and are exposts of conferences, and lectures.
+To attain maximum success, students should begin by attending the first day of class and attend regularly and are exposted: attend all scheduled course activities including, but not limited to field trips conferences, and lectures.
 Regular and expected to account for absences to each instructor and, at the discretion of the instructor, to make up all work missed because of the absence.